Kesojan/Neural-networks/README.md

 # Neural-networks
 ## Objective
-Recurrent and convolutional neural nets built from scratch to learn more in depth.
+Build and design forward pass and backpropagation algorithms for fully connected, recurrent and convolutional neural networks without the use of external machine learning libraries.
 ## Concepts covered

 - Backpropagation algorithm